Eduardo Pizarro is an architect and urban designer based in São Paulo, Brazil.

-His PhD thesis imagines a São Paulo for the future, driven by morphological, environmental, and social parameters, turning neglected urban voids into infrastructures of change.
-His Master dissertation investigates the redesign of spaces in between buildings in the second largest favela in the city of São Paulo.
-The project was recognized with the Student Poster Competition 1st prize at the Holcim Forum on “Infrastructure Space” held in Detroit (2016).
+His earlier Masters dissertation investigated the redesign of spaces between buildings in Paraisópolis, the largest favela in the city of São Paulo.
+The project was selected for the Student Poster Competition 1st prize at the 5th Holcim Forum held in Detroit, USA (2016).

 Eduardo Pizarro is a Holcim Awards Ambassador for Latin America.